SvenGroot/Ookii.CommandLine/docs/UsageHelp.md

 whenever you change the arguments to your application.
 Ookii.CommandLine generates this usage help text automatically, alleviating this problem.

-If you use the static [`CommandLineParser.Parse<T>()`][] method, usage help will be printed automatically in the event the command line is invalid, or the `-Help` argument was used.
+If you use the static [`CommandLineParser.Parse<T>()`][] method or the `CommandLineParser.ParseWithErrorHandling()` method, usage help will be printed automatically in the event the command line is invalid, or the `-Help` argument was used.
 You can customize the output using the [`ParseOptions.UsageWriter`][] property.

-If you don't use the static methods, you can print usage help can be generated using the [`CommandLineParser.WriteUsage()`][] method.
+If you don't use those methods, you can generate the usage help using the [`CommandLineParser.WriteUsage()`][] method.
 By default, the [`CommandLineParser.WriteUsage()`][] method will write the usage help to the standard output stream, using the [`LineWrappingTextWriter`][] class to white-space wrap the text at the console width.